What’s new?

 Jewish Heritage Walking Tours In Budapest

-Budapest is one of the best places to go on a Jewish walking tour.
-It is home to one of the first Holocaust memorials of its kind in Europe, the shoe memorial by the Danube, as well as memorials about righteous gentiles.
+Budapest is one of the best places to go on a Jewish heritage tour.
+It is home to one of the first Holocaust memorials of its kind in Europe, the Shoes on the Danube Bank memorial, as well as several memorials for righteous Gentiles.

-Whether you’re interested in the magical city of Prague or the imperial city of Vienna, a Jewish walking tour is a great way to get to know the Jewish history of these places and how different Jewish communities across the centuries have lived.
+Whether you’re interested in the magical city of Prague or the imperial city of Vienna, a Jewish heritage walking tour is a great way to get to know the Jewish history of these cities and how different Jewish communities across the centuries have lived and continue living today.

-Ready to take the next step on your Jewish travel journey and learn more about Jewish heritage travel and Jewish heritage tours?
+Ready to take the next step on your Jewish travel journey and learn more about Jewish heritage travel and Jewish heritage tours in Europe?
 Book a custom trip with our Travel Agency.

 Share this post: